Louisiana vs. Troy NCAA Football Odds, Plays and Insights | November 13, 2021

 Troy Stats and Trends

-- Troy has played nine games, with three wins against the spread.
+- Troy has three wins against the spread in nine games this year.

-- This season, the Trojans have one ATS win in two games as an underdog of 6 points or more.
+- The Trojans have covered the spread once this season when underdogs by 6.5 points or more (in two chances).

-- Troy has gone over the point total in 50% of its opportunities this year (four times over eight games with a set point total).
+- Troy's games this season have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- When Troy puts up more than 19.0 points, it is 3-2 against the spread and 5-1 overall.
+- Troy is 3-2 against the spread and 5-1 overall in games when it records more than 19 points.

-- In games that Troy piles up over 354.1 yards, the team is 1-3 against the spread and 3-2 overall.
+- In games that Troy picks up over 354.1 yards, the team is 1-3 against the spread and 3-2 overall.

 - The Trojans have turned the ball over two more times (12 total) than the Ragin' Cajuns have forced a turnover (10) this season.